timmcginley/Agile/Methodology/README.md

 ### Compare systems
 4. Identify and **compare** stages in similar systems (S4)
 5. - Support [meta disciplinary] modelling and analysis
+   - It then asks you to compare or integrate this with the growth of other systems or artefacts.

 ### Dynamically recombine adn reconfigure systems
 - Easily transplant materials and building systems at any stage in the design process.